alchemycs/spheron/README.md

 # Use your javascript powers to control the Sphero by Orbotix

 This is the Hybrid Group fork of the main Spheron module.
+But you probably should not use it.

-We actually recommend using Sphero.js (https://github.com/orbotix/sphero.js) the "official" JavaScript SDK from Sphero, but we've made some updates to this module for backward compatibilty.
+We recommend using Sphero.js (https://github.com/orbotix/sphero.js) the "official" JavaScript SDK from Sphero, but we made some updates to this module for backward compatibility.

+However, we are no longer maintaining this fork.
+You should use Sphero.js as it is officially supported and maintained by Sphero.

 [![Build Status](https://travis-ci.org/hybridgroup/spheron.png?branch=master)](https://travis-ci.org/hybridgroup/spheron)